 Ma and the gajar ka halwa syndrome

-Films they say are a reflection of our society (please let’s just say some films).
+Films they say are a reflection of our society.
 So what do we understand about “mother” from our films.
 From the self sacrificing mother of Deewar to the evil scheming mother of “Beta”, the role of mother has been significant in our films.
 She is the one who makes or breaks the protagonist of the film.

 What about our society then?
 How do we portray a mother?
 Scrolls and scrolls have been written about the unconditional love of the mother.
 From carrying you for nine months, to the labour pain to the shaping of your personality; poets, writes, artists all have glorified motherhood.

 No one denies the love of a mother towards her child, no matter how old he/she is.
 I have experienced that love from my mother and I experience it for my child.
 What I don’t understand is the need to glorify it.

 From the Vedas and Purans, from Freudians to modern psychiatrists/psychologists, from teachers to laymen we have focused on the role of mother in the life of the child.
 A badly behaved child is often considered a reflection of a bad mother.
 From an incompetent daughter in-law to an irritating husband, the blame solely lies on the mother.

 We all have been brought up with the concept of an “ideal mother”.
 A self sacrificing, all loving, never tiring, all forgiving being.
 Did I just describe God?
 Oh yes, mother is God, right?

 So what does this image of an ideal mother do to us?
 Let’s think of a young woman planning to have a child.
 Everyone around her tells her how blessed she is.
 She can’t complain of the morning sickness, cramps, fatigue , mood swings because she is going to be a “mother”.